Building and Demolition Permits*

 Permits are required for a variety of projects, including:

-• Construction of a new structure (building)
+• Construction of a new structure (building, e.g. home, business, etc.)

-• Extension to an existing structure
+• Extension to an existing structure, including additional floors

 • Major renovations

-• Demolition of a structure
+• Demolition of any structure

 Why do I need a building or demolition permit?